ferocemarcello/NasaApis/README.md

 2. A service deployed to a cloud provider of your choice using IaC approach.
     1. This is optional — only do it if you would like to demonstrate your DevOps skills.

-To run the server, use the jar available in the root folder. run it from the terminal with the following command:
+To run the server, you can either use the jar available in the root folder or use the app deployed online.

+Local jar:

+run it from the terminal with the following command:

 java -jar spondAssignment-1.0-SNAPSHOT-jar-with-dependencies.jar {nasa-api-key} {port-number} [cache-size-for-asteroids-in-date-range] [cache-size-for-largest-asteroid-description-in-year] [path-to-file-with-db-config]

-Once the server is up and running, go to the host and port displayed by the program(E.g http://localhost:8080/) You can append:
+Once the server(localhost) is up and running, go to the host and port displayed by the program(E.g http://localhost:8080/)

+Online

+It is deployed on Heroku.
+It is available here https://asteroidspark.herokuapp.com.

+The port is 8080.
+The number of days in the cache for the dates request is 20 while the cache holds at max 5 years.
+These parameters are customizable in the jar version.

+Be aware that for the largest asteroid of the year(ex: "https://asteroidspark.herokuapp.com/asteroids/largest?year=2021") you might have to wait about one minute or might encouter error and you'll have to try again.
+This is because NASA allows only requests for date ranges no longer than 8 days, so one has to do about 50 requests to NASA and it takes time.

+You can append:

     - /asteroids/dates?fromDate={{fromDate}}&toDate={{toDate}} for list of asteroids during a date range (Example http://localhost:8080/asteroids/dates?fromDate=2021-01-01&toDate=2021-01-06)